 - Not be a current title/pageant winner for any other commodity.

 - Must meet all time commitments, Queen obligations, and dress code established by the Troy Fair Board and the PA State Fair Queen program.

-All girls interested in being a contestant for the 2018 Troy Fair Queen Pageant, must attend an informal meeting at the Troy Fair office at Alparon Park, Junction of Route 6 & 14, Troy, PA , June 18, 2018 at 6:30 PM.
-If you cannot make this meeting, please contact Kristen Page!
-Should you need further information, contact Kristen Page 570-786-7737 or email email@example.com
+All girls interested in being a contestant for the 2020 Troy Fair Queen Pageant, must attend a meeting at the Troy Fair office at Alparon Park, Junction of Route 6 & 14, Troy, PA on June 17h at 6:30pm (business casual dress is required as press photos will be taken).
+If you cannot make this meeting, please contact Samantha Estep!
+Should you need further information, email email@example.com